Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/stake-ksm.md

 You have a **Polkadot wallet **chrome extension installed.

-You have the required amount of DOT you wish to contribute in your Polkadot wallet (chrome extension) plus an amount for gas fees.
+You have the required amount of KSM you wish to contribute in your Polkadot wallet (chrome extension) plus an amount for gas fees.

 You have a Metamask wallet.
 :::